2019 Women's World Cup Preview: What You Need To Know

 The best video comes from the German national team.
 It gets bonus points for being about powerful, opinionated women and not only about inspiring girls.
 (Most of the ads are about inspiring girls.)

-Second prize goes to Nike's three-minute, globe-trotting ad that is about inspiring girls.
+Second prize goes to Nike's 3-minute, globe-trotting ad that is about inspiring girls.

 See you on the pitch.